What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 Another good option to stain pressure-treated wood is KILZ Waterproofing Stain.
 This is a semi-transparent exterior stain that protects pressure-treated wood from the sun, rain, and snow.
 Aside from the deck, it can also be used on patio furniture, railings, siding, and fences.

 The advanced formula ensures long-lasting protection and maintains the beauty of the wood.
-No wonder it is one of the best deck stains for pressure-treated wood because it provides superior coverage, allowing up to 600 square feet with two coats.
+No wonder it is one of the best deck stains for pressure-treated wood because it provides superior coverage.
+You’re looking at up to 600 square feet with two coats.
+That’s what I call bang for your buck.

 8. Rain Guard Water Sealer